jetbundle/jetbundle.github.io/_diffequations/chapter-01/01-1-exact-methods.md

 $$u'' + \left(Q + \frac{R'}{R}\right)u' + PR\,u = 0$$

-**Key Insights:**
-- The Riccati equation is a projection of a linear system in a higher-dimensional space.
-- The singularity $y \to \infty$ corresponds to $u = 0$ in the linear system.
-- This transformation reveals the deep connection between nonlinear first-order and linear second-order equations.
+This transformation reveals that the Riccati equation is fundamentally a projection of a linear system in a higher-dimensional space.
+The singularity $y \to \infty$ in the Riccati equation corresponds to $u = 0$ in the linear system, demonstrating that the nonlinear behavior of the Riccati equation arises from this projective relationship.
+The deep connection between nonlinear first-order and linear second-order equations is thus exposed: what appears as a quadratic nonlinearity in $y$ is actually a linear problem in the projective coordinate $u$.

 </details>